-There are a lot of great places to stay in Montana, but very few that are as cool, playful, and Instagram-ready as the RSVP Motel BZN in Bozeman.
+There are a lot of great Bozeman hotels to choose from in Montana, but very few that are as cool, playful, and Instagram-ready as the RSVP Motel BZN.
 Located a five-minute drive or 20-minute walk from downtown, it’s a re-imagining of the motel concept for 2020 and beyond.

 The new owners left the old Rainbow Motel neon sign for a touch of the retro, but the other aspects of this Bozeman motel are thoroughly modern, from the electric car charging station to the keycode door locks to the farm-fresh food in the restaurant.